JoshuaDietz/mbti-ui/README.md

 # Mercedes UI Coding Challenge
 ## Assumptions made
 The following assumptions were made by me during the implementation of the given task:
 - don't restrict the api to just return images of specific sizes.
-In the image it looks like part of the task is to handle images of different sizes and display them in a visually appealing way.
+In the picture in the task it looks like part of the task is to handle images of different sizes and display them in a visually appealing way.
 That's why I don't use the features of the api that allow to crop the returned images to a specific size.
+This also means that the loading times can be high since I'm loading images in original quality.
 - use the *author* field of the image metadata as a caption for the image.
 That's the only useful text that I can find for each image
 - The requirement that the first letter of each word of the images caption is small and the others are capital is not a typo in the requirements.
 - It should be possible to load more images by clicking a button at the end of the list.
 Alternatively it would be possible to implement a scrollspy which automatically triggers a reload when the user scrolls near the end of the page

-## Basic process:
-With this assumptions in mind the basic process should look like this:
-1. Get a list of a number of images by utilizing the api endpoint `https://picsum.photos/v2/list`
+- I assume that it's okay to use the masonry library to layout the pictures.
+Doing this on my own is not that hard but costs time that I don't have right now and I can't see an advantage in an own implementation.
+- I am aware that in the specific scenario I could utilize the size information provided by the api to layout the pictures.
+But since in many real life scenarios this information is not available I decided to not use the size information provided by the api
+- since I'm on vacation right now and the internet is not that good I unfortunatelly have to do a minimal implementation of the whole task.

+## Installation & running
+- `node` and `npm` have to be installed
+- clone the github repositiory
+- in the root of the repository run `npm i` to install the dependencies
+- to run the project in development mode use `npm start` which will be default start a local server on `localhost:3000` and automatically open this url in the browser
+- a production build can be done by `npm run build` which will output the final code into the `build` folder

 The project was bootstrapped with `create-react-app`.
 During this bootstrapping the following readme was created: